-a.
-This manual provides guidance in Special Forces and unconventional warfare operations for commanders and staffs at all levels.
-The basic concepts of unconventional warfare are presented in a manner designed to acquaint the reader with Special Forces organization, concepts, and methods of operations to fulfill the Army's responsibility for the conduct of unconventional warfare.

-b.
-Thorough understanding of the ideas established within this manual will prepare the commander and staff officers for subsequent decisions and staff actions which affect special forces planning and operations.

-c.
-Detailed methods and techniques of Special Forces operations are discussed below.
-Classified information pertaining to all levels of Special Forces operations is found in FM 31-21A.
+- 6. This manual provides guidance in special forces and unconventional warfare operations for commanders and staffs at all levels.
+The basic concepts of unconventional warfare are presented in a manner designed to acquaint the reader with special forces organization, concepts, and methods of operations to fulfill the Army's responsibility for the conduct of unconventional warfare. - b.
+Thorough understanding of the ideas established within this manual will prepare the commander and staff officers for subsequent decisions and staff actions which affect special forces planning and operations. - c.
+Detailed methods and techniques of special forces operations are discussed below.
+Classified information pertaining to all levels of special forces operations is found in FM 31-21A.